 DRINKING WATER LINKS

 Good record keeping is essential to help protect the health of your household and the environment.
-These folders provide an easy, practical way to keep records of private wells and septic tanks.
-These folders also contain a description of typical systems (e.g., septic systems), suggestions for maintenance, tables for critical dates, and other important information to help keep systems operating efficiently.
+The folders attached below provide an easy, practical way to keep records of private wells and septic tanks.
+The folders also contain a description of typical systems (e.g., septic systems), suggestions for maintenance, tables for critical dates, and other important information to help keep systems operating efficiently.